The Snakebite Crisis

 The antivenom crisis…rampant in Sub-Saharan Africa, India and Southeast Asia.
 The success of the antivenom supply chain calls for products to be safe, affordable and effective.
 In these regions, rarely are all three of these boxes ever checked.

 Sub-Saharan Africa suffers from overpriced antivenoms with costs out of reach of victims.
 Governments and health ministers in snakebite-endemic countries consider antivenom a low priority, opting to purchase low cost drugs for other diseases.
 Private pharmaceutical companies have either pulled out of the market or significantly scaled back production.
 What fills the gap?
-Antivenoms produced in India infiltrate the African market – they’re cheap and attractive, but considered ineffective and of poor quality.
+Most antivenoms in the African market are produced in other parts of the world – and some, while cheap and attractive, have proven ineffective and of poor quality.
 Doctors in rural areas may be ill-trained to treat snakebites in the first place and those in the know claim the Indian products pose dangerous side effects.

 With nearly 46,000 deaths a year, India’s antivenom problems center around quality.
 Four antivenom manufacturers produce upwards of 1.5 million vials a year, but the collection and processing of venoms – used in the making of antivenom – lacks standards and quality control.